Woodblock Printing @Hiroshige Museum of Art, Ena

 Naegi Castle Ruins or Kashimo Meiji Theatre – Nakatsugawa-juku

-Nakatsugawa-juku, the 45th post town along Nakasendo Road, is a quaint little town that specialises in traditional Japanese confectionery.
+Nakatsugawa-juku, the 45th post town along Nakasendo Trail, is a quaint little town that specialises in traditional Japanese confectionery.
 With more than 20 different confectionary shops, Nakatsugawa-juku takes pride in their production of wagashi (Japanese-style sweets), especially famed for kurikinton — a premium confectionary that is made from chestnuts.

 Stay in Nakatsugawa